 If you are unable to return to work due to lack of childcare, contact your employer before such a delay to ensure you do not have to refuse work and possibly lose unemployment benefits.

 Check these guidelines to make sure your office adheres to Center for Disease Control regulations.

 On March 18, 2020, Governor Cuomo signed emergency legislation guaranteeing job protection and pay for New Yorkers who have been quarantined as a result of novel coronavirus, or COVID-19.
-This groundbreaking new measure will help ensure that New Yorkers are able to care for their family without jeopardizing their economic security and builds on the Governor’s unprecedented actions to protect and uplift workers and their families.
 The new law enacts emergency paid sick leave to guarantee workers job protection and provide financial compensation while they are on a mandatory or precautionary quarantine due to the Coronavirus.

 Testing is free to all eligible New Yorkers as ordered by a health care provider or by calling the NYS COVID-19 hotline at 1-888-364-3065.

 If you go to a test site run by New York State, there is never any charge for your test.

 If you go to a test site operated by local governments, private companies including pharmacies and medical practices or not-for-profit organizations, you are advised to check with the testing site and your insurer in advance of being tested to confirm you will not be responsible for any fees associated with your test.

 New, Less Intrusive Test: New York State’s Wadsworth Lab has developed a new, less intrusive test for COVID-19.
 The new test is done through a saliva sample and a self-administered short nasal swab in the presence of a healthcare professional.
 Additionally, health care professionals can self-administer the test without another health care professional present.